threefoldtecharchive/did_research/meetings/did_for_phonebook_farms_nodes.md

 Depending on what DID represents, attributes might differ, ex.
 KYC only for persons.
 But for signing that makes no difference.

-# Conclusion on DIDs
+## Conclusion on DIDs

 - We can convert most of what we have today in explorer into did set on-chain
+- DID on all levels: farml, node, person, sysadmin
 - Something needs to be done on BCDB
 - Connect BCDBs through yggdrasil ?
 - Later on: info on node can be found under key x in format y.
 Explorer front-end can be still used as cache for DIDs which are on-chain and resolves the data inside to fetch BCDB info, becomes a resolver and cache for node info.
 - Workloads can be converted into smart contract (= what POC did)
 - Directory => DIDs

-# Threefold Connect
+## Threefold Connect

 Threefold Connect app will have to integrate with DIDs as well, if we move to substrate we can have DID from user’s address ?
 Depends, only if you want to tie DID address to a single key.

-# Which DID needs tokens ?
+## Which DID needs tokens ?

 Substrate balances module (manages things related to funds) could be modified to be tied to DIDs, we could say ‘address which doesn’t belong to a DID could only have limited amount of 50 tokens, just enough to create transactions (and track that over lifetime not to get more than 50 tokens).
 You could have DID with a list of addresses, people could have more than one address if they search use.
 If you add your address to DID you can have more than 50 tokens (because we know who you are).
 We can verify that you own the address because you need to provide a signature from the private key linked to the address, proving that you own the address.
 Also multi-signature is possible with one of the keys that is already in the DID and one of the keys that belong to the address.